Marriage in Luxembourg

 Other documents may be required depending on the person’s personal circumstances, (e.g. divorce decrees, death certificate of former spouse).
 The registrar at the city hall can provide necessary information.

-The married couple will receive a ‘livret de famille’ (family book), which is an official marriage certificate and in which common children will be recorded.
+The married couple will receive a ‘livret de famille’ (family book), which is an official marriage certificate and in which their children will be recorded.
 In Luxembourg, the bride will keep her maiden name even after marriage.
-A U.S. citizen may amend his/her name to reflect the married name by presenting their U.S. passport and the marriage certificate at the Embassy.
+A U.S. citizen may amend his/her name to reflect the married name in a U.S. passport by submitting an application for passport renewal and the marriage certificate at the Embassy.

 Validity of the Luxembourg marriage certificate in the U.S.